valalithak/DBMS-BTree-Hashing/README.txt

-B Trees has been implemented in Python whcih performs FIND, RANGE, COUNT and INSERT queries.
+B Tree implemented in Python which performs FIND, RANGE, COUNT and INSERT queries.

 Linear Hashing has been implemented in C++.
 Load factor has been taken as 0.85